1930–31 Northern Rugby Football League season

 The 1930–31 Rugby Football League season was the 36th season of rugby league football.

 Season summary

 Swinton won their third Championship when they defeated Leeds 14-7 in the play-off final.
 They had also finished the regular season as league leaders.

 The Challenge Cup Winners were Halifax who beat York 22-8.

-The format of the competition was changed so that all clubs played the same number of matches, and percentages were done away with.
+The format of the competition was changed so that all clubs played the same number of matches, and percentages were no longer required.

 Swinton won the Lancashire League, and Leeds won the Yorkshire League.
 St Helens Recs beat Wigan 18–3 to win the Lancashire County Cup, and Leeds beat Huddersfield 10–2 to win the Yorkshire County Cup.